WHY ALMOST ANYONE CAN BE ACCUSED OF A COMPUTER CRIME

 A conviction under federal law for manufacturing child pornography, for example, may be penalized with fifteen to thirty years in federal prison.
 An offender who is convicted of distributing or receiving child pornography may be sent to federal prison for five to twenty years.

-HOW ARE “WHITE COLLAR” CYBERCRIMES HANDLED?
+HOW ARE “WHITE COLLAR” CYBERCRIMES HANDLED IN LEMOYNE, PA?

 Along with harassment, stalking, bullying, and child pornography – and as you already know – a variety of financial crimes are also committed using computers, smartphones, and the internet.